armon/pypred/README.md

 The main interface for it is:
 * Predicate(Pred) : Creates a new predicate object

+* Predicate.description(): Returns a human readable version of the tree if valid

 * Predicate.is\_valid() : Returns if the predicate is valid

-* Predicate.parse\_errors(): If not valid, returns a list of parse errors
+* Predicate.errors(): If not valid, returns a list of tokeniztion, syntax, and semantic errors

-* Predicate.evaluate(document) : Evaluates the given document against the predicate, returns the result of the evaluation
+* Predicate.evaluate(document) : Evaluates the given document against the predicate

 * Predicate.analyze(document) : Evaluates the given document against the predicate, returns the results, as well as a dictionary that includes more information about the evaluation, including the failure reasons